 Find out about joining, why you should … and how to.

-For any queries contact Lynda at firstname.lastname@example.org.
-Check out and like our page on Facebook and we’d appreciate a follow on Twitter, we’re well connected to lots of websites and information on astronomy, space and the cosmos so are able to pass on loads of interesting news.
+For any queries contact Declan at email@example.com.
+Check out and like our page on Facebook and follow us on Twitter, where you will be well connected to news and information on astronomy, space and the cosmos.

 Cork Astronomy Club is part of the Irish Federation of Astronomical Societies

 Not a member?
 Sign up for our guest bulletins